 In 16 seasons as one of the NBA’s highly regarded point guards, Avery Johnson took the next logical step in his career.
 Although some friends and teammates might have pegged him as a preacher, he instead turned to coaching in an effort to scratch his competitive itch while impacting lives in a positive manner.
 In doing so, Johnson led the Dallas Mavericks to their first NBA Finals appearance and to three consecutive seasons with 50 or more wins.

-Now the head men’s basketball coach at the University of Alabama, he has an even greater opportunity to mentor and guide young athletes.
 In this CSJ conversation with managing editor Chad Bonham, Johnson talks about his upbringing in New Orleans, how he overcame his small stature, and how his Christian faith helps him deal with the inherent pressures of the job:

 Chad Bonham: Tell me about your faith upbringing and how you became a Christian.